theasp/mini-ci/README.txt

   │ # - external
   │ REPO_PLUGIN="<plugin>"
   │
-  │ # POLL_FREQ: If this is set to a number greater than zero, it will poll the │ # repository using the repo-handler every this many seconds, starting │ # at startup.
+  │ # POLL_FREQ: If this is set to a number greater than zero, it will │ # poll the repository using the repo-handler every this many seconds, │ # starting at startup.
 To have a more complicated scheme, use cron.
+  │ # Defaults to 600.
   │ POLL_FREQ=600
+  │
+  │ # POLL_DELAY: If this is set to a number greater than zero, mini-ci │ # will sleep this many seconds after a poll that indicates a change │ # was made in the repository.
+Use this to delay doing an update to │ # allow a series of commits to take place.
+Defaults to 0.
+  │ POLL_DELAY=0
   │
   │ # WORKSPACE: The directory where the repository will be checked out │ # into, and where tasks are launched.
 Defaults to "./workspace".